The birth of StatPhys: The 1949 Florence conference at the juncture of national and international physics reconstruction after World War II: The role of the Florence conference in an emerging research field

 Some presentations at the conference have been recognized, a posteriori, as influential on the later developments of what was then considered an emerging field.
 This is particularly manifest in Lars Onsager's lecture, titled \textit{Statistical Hydrodynamics}.
-His paper published in \textit{Supplemento al Nuovo Cimento} \cite{onsagerStatisticalHydrodynamics1949} has amassed over 2,000 citations to date, dwarfing the citation counts of other papers from the proceedings by two orders of magnitude.\footnote{This analysis was made using Google Scholar.
+His paper published in \textit{Supplemento al Nuovo Cimento}~\citep{onsagerStatisticalHydrodynamics1949} has amassed over 2,000 citations to date, dwarfing the citation counts of other papers from the proceedings by two orders of magnitude.\footnote{This analysis was made using Google Scholar.
 A research on Scopus confirms the later impact of the paper with a count of 1362 citations from 1970 to 2024 with an evident increase of citations starting from the late 1990s.} Onsager's paper studies the statistics of a system of vortices, that represents the first and one of the most important examples displaying (absolute) negative temperatures.
-Remarkably, at the time, the significance of this work was not fully recognized, just as it is notable that the discovery for which Onsager was awarded the Nobel Prize for Chemistry in 1968 (his reciprocal relations identified in 1931 \cite{onsagerReciprocalRelationsIrreversible1931,onsagerReciprocalRelationsIrreversible1931a}) was the focus of Casimir's presentation at the Florence Conference, rather than his own \cite{casimirAspectsOnsagerTheory1949}.
+In it, Onsager, without providing a full demonstration, introduced the hypothesis of quantized vortical lines in superfluid helium as a hydrodynamic invariant.
+Remarkably, at the time, the significance of this work was not fully recognized, just as it is notable that the discovery for which Onsager was awarded the Nobel Prize for Chemistry in 1968~\citep[his reciprocal relations identified in][]{onsagerReciprocalRelationsIrreversible1931,onsagerReciprocalRelationsIrreversible1931a} was the focus of Casimir's presentation at the Florence Conference~\citep{casimirAspectsOnsagerTheory1949}, rather than his own.
+Only after this conjecture was reformulated by Feynman in the 1950s and, consequently, put to test, the powerful anticipation by Onsager at the Florence conference was fully recognized~\citep{feynmanChapterIIApplication1955}. \footnote{It is also worth noting a short comment of Onsager (him again) to the paper by Rushbrooke (\citeyear{rushbrookeTheoryRegularSolutions1949}, p.
+261), where Onsager gives the analytical expression of the magnetization of the two dimensional Ising model, a result which will be published (together with its independent derivation) three years later by C.N.
+Yang~(\citeyear{yang1952spontaneous}).}